MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/markdown-bring-your-own-channel.md

 | numbered list             |  <number> item one                  | <number> item one                     |  1. item one <br> 2. item two  |
 | unordered list            | \* item one <br> OR <br> - item one | \* item one <br> OR <br> - item one   |  \* item one <br> \* item two  |

-For inbound messages, set the Markdown text to the Activity object's `Text` property.
-More information: [Process inbound activities](bring-your-own-channel.md#process-inbound-activities)
+For inbound messages, set the Markdown text to the [Activity](/azure/bot-service/rest-api/bot-framework-rest-connector-api-reference?view=azure-bot-service-4.0#activity-object) object's `text` property.
+For outbound messages, the Markdown text is received in the [Activity](/azure/bot-service/rest-api/bot-framework-rest-connector-api-reference?view=azure-bot-service-4.0#activity-object) object's `text` property (similar to a normal message).

-For outbound messages, the Markdown text is received in the Activity object's `Text` property (similar to a normal message).
+.

 ### See also